ARISE:

 That’s hope.
 Brutal, and brave and full of fight, but even more than that, at its foundation, hope is love - for a thing, an idea, a person, yourself.

 Hope is a guide and protector, a guardian against the darkness that threatens to swallow us whole.
-It’s standing for something when you know the odds and that the “good guys” were never good, and the zealots never transcended.
+It’s standing for something when you realize that the “good guys” were never good, and the zealots never transcended.

 Hope is the bridge you build by opening your arms in the chaos, bending in the hurricane, sheltering in the storm.
 It’s a ‘thing’ that can never be completely extinguished.

-And when this most resilient and fierce light flickers, we must stir the embers in ourselves and others, ignite the bonfire on the cliff once again for others caught in rough, black waters.
+And when this most resilient and fierce light flickers, we must stir the embers in ourselves, ignite the bonfire on the cliff once again for others caught in rough, black waters.

 Because this mighty and magnificent light reaches far and touches all who witness it.